 - Preheat oven to 350°F. Line a pan with parchment paper.

-- With a mixer on medium, combine butter, sugar and baking powder until light and fluffy.
+- With a mixer on medium, combine butter, sugar, baking powder and salt, until light and fluffy.

 - Add eggs and vanilla, mix well.
 Add in flour a little at a time until incorporated.
 Fold in almonds and cranberries.